Category: H

 BOBBY HICKS

 • From Newton, North Carolina.
-Lives in Asheville, North Carolina.
+Lived in Asheville, North Carolina.

 • Began playing the fiddle at age nine.